Vertexwahn/BazelDemos/README.md

 ## Hello World

 Under [hello_world](/hello_world) you can find Hello World examples in misc programming languages using Bazel.
-The following table shows on what OS configuration the examples were successfully tested.
+The following table shows on which OS configurations the examples were successfully tested.

 | Language support on  | macOS   | Ubuntu |  Windows |
 | -------------------- | ------- | ------ |  ------- |